per1234/EtherEventQueue/README.md

 <a id="troubleshooting"></a>
 #### Troubleshooting
 - Debug output: Set `#define ETHEREVENTQUEUE_DEBUG true` in **EtherEventQueue.h** to get debug output in the serial monitor, this will slow down communication so only enable debug output when needed.
+- Note that when EtherEvent receives an event containing `.` it will cause the standard prefix to disappear from that event.
+This is a problem with EventGhost and not EtherEvent.

 <a id="process"></a>